.

 Before listing the most common mistakes found in a medical lab, it’s first important to get a sense of scale.

-A report published by the National Institutes of Health, The Measurement of Errors in Clinical Laboratories, offers a closer look at the numbers.
+A report published by the National Institutes of Health, entitled The Measurement of Errors in Clinical Laboratories, offers a closer look at the numbers.
 It found that 80 to 90 percent of all medical diagnoses rely on laboratory test results, with diagnostic errors occurring in approximately 0.012% to 0.6% of all tests.

-Learn More: How Best Practices and Advanced Laboratory Information System Technology Help Ensure Lab Workflow Management
+Discover More: How Best Practices and Advanced Laboratory Information System Technology Help Ensure Lab Workflow Management

 White Paper: What You Need to Know Before Contracting with a Laboratory Information System Company